 We support grassroots wildlife conservationists through our flagship prizes, the Whitley Awards.
-These coveted Awards are won competitively following assessment by an expert academic panel and are worth £40,000 in project funding over one year.
-Often referred to as ‘Green Oscars’, the Awards are presented by our Patron, HRH The Princess Royal at an annual ceremony held in London each spring.
+These coveted Awards are presented by our Patron, HRH The Princess Royal at an annual ceremony held in London each spring.
+They are won competitively following assessment by an expert academic panel and are worth £40,000 in project funding over one year.

 Find out how to apply for a Whitley Award.